Convexus-Protocol/AMM-SCORE/README.md

 <details>
 <summary>❓ I want to swap a token against another</summary>

 Please refer to the [`SwapRouter`](/Convexus-Periphery/Contracts/SwapRouter/docs/README.md) documentation.
-In most cases, you will need to call [`exactInputSingle`](/Convexus-Periphery/Contracts/SwapRouter/docs/README.md#swaprouterexactinputsingle).
+In most cases, you will need to call the [`exactInputSingle`](/Convexus-Periphery/Contracts/SwapRouter/docs/README.md#swaprouterexactinputsingle) method.
 </details>

 <details>
 <summary>❓ I want to provide liquidity to a pool</summary>

 Please refer to the [`NonFungiblePositionManager`](/Convexus-Periphery/Contracts/NonFungiblePositionManager/docs/README.md) documentation.
 You will need first to deposit some funds using [`deposit`](/Convexus-Periphery/Contracts/NonFungiblePositionManager/docs/README.md#nonfungiblepositionmanagerdeposit), then create a new position wrapped in a NFT using [`mint`](/Convexus-Periphery/Contracts/NonFungiblePositionManager/docs/README.md#nonfungiblepositionmanagermint).
+The NFT represents the liquidity you provided to the pool.
 </details>